-Thanks to funding from the NOAA B-WET program, we had some direct connections with NOAA scientists this year!
-Our Salmon Hero students were able to ask additional salmon questions that didn’t get answered during out program to these scientists.
-We’ve compiled those questions and answers from the NOAA scientists below.
+Thanks to funding from the NOAA B-WET program, we had some direct connections with scientists from the National Oceanic and Atmospheric Administration!
+Our Salmon Heroes students were able to ask them additional salmon questions that didn’t get answered during our program.
+View some questions and answers below:

 Are ALL salmon endangered? – Mt.
 View Elementary 4th grader